jnanadarshan/jnancoprod/_posts/2017-10-18-flipkart-netflix.md

 current: post
 cover:  assets/images/c-netflix-st.jpg
 navigation: True
 title: Flipkart & Netflix.
-A match made in heaven.
+A match made in heaven
+description: Amazon is hurting Flipkart and Netflix in their own games.
+How can a collaboration put Amazon in the backfoot?
 date: 2017-10-18 10:00:00
 tags: technology
 class: post-template